top of page

 We are being mindful when we are fully engaged with life, and fully aware of what is going on, both in us and around us.
 We are being mindful when we are fully present to the people we are with and to the world we live in.

-How does it work?
-What's involved?
+How does mindfulness work?
+What is involved?

 Through guided mindfulness practices we can learn to be more aware of what's happening within us: with our breathing, in our bodies, in our minds, and with our emotions.
 In all of this, the aim is not (as is often imagined) to control or to fix, or even to change anything or to achieve some special state.
 Rather, once we are aware of what's going on in us and how we react to things (to least our own thoughts and feelings) so we have the opportunity to learn to let go of the things that are not helpful to us.